-Under our stock ownership guidelines, non-employee directors are to own shares of our stock with a value equal to five times their Board cash retainer for the fiscal year for which compliance is being evaluated.
-For purposes of determining compliance with the guidelines, the following are considered shares owned by the director: shares owned by the director and his or her spouse; shares held by a trust any beneficiaries of which are the director or his or her family members; shares held jointly with others; restricted stock awards; restricted stock unit awards; Non-Employee Director Share Awards; and share equivalents deferred in accordance with our plans.
+Under our stock ownership guidelines, non-employee directors are required to own shares of our stock with a value equal to five times their Board cash retainer for the fiscal year for which compliance is being evaluated.
+For purposes of determining compliance with the guidelines, the following are considered shares owned by the director: shares owned by the director and his or her spouse; shares held by a trust if any beneficiaries of which are the director or his or her family members; shares held jointly with others; restricted stock awards; restricted stock unit awards; Non-Employee Director Share Awards; and share equivalents deferred in accordance with our plans.
 Shares underlying options and SARs are not considered owned by the director.
-The Compensation Policy Committee receives an annual report of the ownership achieved by each director as of the end of the fiscal year, with the achievement level determined by reference to the average of the closing prices of our common stock for the 20 trading days ending on the last trading day of the fiscal year.
-As of the end of 2019, all directors were in compliance with the guidelines.
+The CPC receives an annual report of the ownership achieved by each director as of the end of the fiscal year, with the achievement level determined by reference to the average of the closing prices of our common stock for the 20 trading days ending on the last trading day of the fiscal year.
+As of the end of 2023, all directors had achieved the required ownership levels with the exception of the two most recently appointed directors who were appointed in November 2021 and December 2023 and who have until the end of 2026 and 2028, respectively, to become compliant.